Discover the Magic of Quarter Inch Seam Tape

 This method mimics sewing directly on a drawn diagonal line.

-- Position the *top* corner at the needle.
-Manually crank your needle to pearce the fabric squares at the top corner.
+Position the top corner at the needle.
+Manually crank your needle to pierce the fabric squares at the top corner.

 You now have one HST from the pair of fabric squares.

-How Often Should You Replace Quarter Inch Washi Tape?
+How Often Should You Replace Quarter Inch Seam Tape?

-Quarter Inch Washi Tape is designed to be temporary.
+Quarter Inch Seam Tape is designed to be temporary.
 It will happily last through multiple sewing sessions, but it’s not meant to live on your machine forever.

 Replace it when: